aatishb/indiatestpositivitydata/README.md

 This repository parses & archives COVID-19 test positivity percent for Indian districts and states.
 The test positivity is the fraction of Covid tests that are positive.

-From 10th May onwards, the [Indian Ministry of Health](https://www.mohfw.gov.in/) has been uploading a daily Excel file that reports the 6-day average COVID-19 test positivity for Indian districts with a test positivity ≥ 10%.
-From 26th May onwards, this data set has been expanded to include data from all districts.
+From 10th May onwards, the [Indian Ministry of Health](https://www.mohfw.gov.in/) has been uploading a daily Excel file that reports the weekly average COVID-19 test positivity for Indian districts with a test positivity ≥ 10%.
+From 26th May onwards, this data set has been expanded to include data from almost all districts.

 This repository automatically fetches the daily government data update, parses the data and appends it to a CSV file, and archives the government data file.